YavorMarkov/appflask/README.md

  🚧 Under development 🚧

- 🔍 On the lookout for job opportunities in DevOps Skils.
-Interested in joining a dynamic team! 🔍
+ 🔍 Actively seeking job opportunities to leverage my DevOps skills.
+Eager to contribute to a dynamic team 🔍